gplusplus314/gkey/README.md

 The Vibraphone keymap is actually for 34 keys.
 The two extra thumb keys are intentionally out of the way and are only used for gaming layers.
 That said, gaming is a non-goal with the Vibraphone.
+There will eventually be a revision that eliminates these keys.

 The Vibraphone is actually based on another custom keyboard I no longer use: the Marimba.
-It's almost identical, except the Marima was a bit larger and non-flat.
+It's almost identical, except the Marima was a bit larger, had more keys, and wasn't flat.

 #### Goals
 - Purple: the best color